Governance that supports GRTgaz’s commitments

 Mr Jean-Baptiste SEJOURNÉ - Representative of VOCANIA

-Mr Gautier CHATELUS - Members of the Supervisory board
+Mr Gautier CHATELUS – Member of the Board

-Mr Olivier GUIGNÉ - Members of the Supervisory board
+Mr Olivier MAREUSE - Member of the Board

-Mr Michel DESTOT - Independant member of the board
+Mr Michel DESTOT - Independent Member of the Board

-Also present at meetings of the Board of Directors, but without voting rights, are: a Commissioner from the French government, the CEO of GRTgaz, a representative from the Central Works Council, and the Head of Compliance (Article L.111 -34 of the French Energy Code).
+Also present at meetings of the Board of Directors, but without voting rights, are: a Commissioner from the French government, the CEO of GRTgaz, a representative from the Central Works Council, and the Compliance Officer (Article L.111 -34 of the French Energy Code).

-Mr Vincent de LAHARPE - Member representing employees
+Mr Vincent de LAHARPE - Board Member representing employees

 Mr Arnaud CROCQ - Representative of CSEC